The Neural Moving Average Model for Scalable Variational Inference of State Space Models: Variational Inference for SSMs

-\subsection{Optimisation algorithm}
+\subsection{Optimisation Algorithm}

 Algorithm \ref{alg:inference} presents our mini-batch training procedure.
 Each iteration of Algorithm \ref{alg:inference} involves sampling a subsequence of $x$ values of length $M+1$.
 The cost is $O(1)$ with respect to the total length of the sequence $T$.
 This compares favourably to the $O(T)$ cost of sampling the entire $x$ sequence.

-Note that line 7 involves sampling $x_{u-1}$, the state immediately \emph{before} the current batch of interest.
-This is needed for the $p(x_i|x_{i-1}, \theta)$ term in \eqref{eq:rkappa} when $i=u$.
+Discussion of implementation details is given in the supplement (Section E).